 Tulips bloom in the middle of the Enid A. Haupt Garden at the Smithsonian Castle on the National Mall.
 Planted in a unique diagonal pattern the tulips here are well worth visiting.
 Plus you can capture them with the Smithsonian Castle in the background.

-The Franciscan Monastery Gardens in Washington DC are renowned for their stunning tulip displays.
+The Franciscan Monastery Gardens in Washington DC are known for their colorful tulip displays.
 You’ll enjoy plenty of color as thousands of tulips bloom throughout the gardens in the spring months.

-Located north of DC Brookside Gardens offers a stunning tulip collection.
+Located north of DC Brookside Gardens has an impressive tulip collection.
 The garden is free to visit and has plenty of colorful tulips to see.
 It’s also worth walking around the Japanese style garden when you’re there as well.

 You’ll have to pay to enter Burnside Farms but they offer a massive tulip field that you can even pick flowers to take home!
 Check their website for more details about pricing and hours.